Moose2Model/Moose2Model/README.md

 # Moose2Model

 This is a software exploration tool to support developers during their work.
-It provides "Circuit Diagrams for Software" that can be easily kept up do date.
+It provides "Circuit Diagram for Software" that can be easily kept up do date.

 See video [Software Exploration with Moose2Model](https://www.youtube.com/watch?v=k8RkDwlXKmg).